Yukon Explorations

 This program offers guidance, education, coaching and support 24 hours/day for the duration of the program.

-Upon acceptance into the program, a $250 deposit is required to secure your spot.
+Upon acceptance into the program, a $500 deposit is required to secure your spot.

 “The time I spent in the Yukon can only be described as life-changing.
 Howl presented me with a chance to reconnect with the natural world.
 They created a safe and welcoming environment that encouraged us to learn, share, and reflect.
 I’m excited to explore my newfound interests and honestly, I’m thrilled to continue learning.
-The Yukon exploration program gave me a place to be vulnerable and I haven't felt this comfortable in my own skin before.”
+The Yukon Exploration program gave me a place to be vulnerable and I haven't felt this comfortable in my own skin before.”

 Kade, Yukon Exploration (2022)